Flash is dead (Again). Long live the king

 Since its slow burning demise starting in 2015, Adobe have finally set the funeral date for the once loved plugin Flash.
-With numerous hacks and security issues, heavy load times and ever dwindling mobile support (we’re looking at you Apple and Google!) it’s time to finally say goodbye.
-Flash is dead.

 But with what was once the glue that held the web together there was a lot that Flash gave us through the years.
 Cue screen going all blurry and wibbly and arpeggio harp music as we go back in time.